 In general, name spaces are used to extend the set of possible identifiers and thus inhibit potential name clashes.
-SaC supports multiple name spaces, although these are not explicitly defined by the programmer.
+SAC supports multiple name spaces, although these are not explicitly defined by the programmer.
 Instead, every module and program has its own name space.
 The name space of a module is denoted by its name, a program uses main as its name space identifier.
-As an example of using name spaces, look at the modified hello world listing below.
+As an example of using name spaces consider Listing 5.1.

 '''

 int main()

-2 {
+{

-3 StdIO::printf( "Hello_World!\n");
+StdIO::printf("Hello World!\n");

-4 return(0);
+return 0;

-5 }
+}

 '''